Skip to main content

 CIRTL Network Teaching-as-Research Presentations

 Hear graduate students and postdocs from across the CIRTL Network share the results of their Teaching-as-Research (TAR) projects in this online presentation event.
-Registration TBD.
+Register now.

 Decentering Grades: Getting Started with Ungrading for Future Faculty

 Learn a few common ungrading practices and explore how they can be adapted for use for graduate instructors and TAs, who often face greater institutional constraints when designing assessment plans in this one-part workshop.
-Cap: 30; registration opens Monday, February 16th at 10am CT and closes once capacity is reached.
+Cap: 30; at capacity and closed for registration.

 Creating a Transgender Inclusive STEM Environment: A Short Course for Educators